nirvan840/Client-Server-LLM-API-Calls/Research/Transformers.md

   <summary><i> Details </i></summary>

   #### WHY EMBEDDINGS ?
-  * Neural Network understand vectors and not the words we speak.
+  * Neural Networks understand vectors and not the words we speak.
   * We need a way to convert words to vectors.

   #### PROCESS FOR EMBEDDING
   > <img src ="https://github.com/user-attachments/assets/a7e1893b-b3d9-4f8c-b171-b78e4a0095f6" alt="Word Embeddings" width="380" height="320"> <br>

   * We make use of a MLP:
-    * One-hot like Input given to MLP.
+    * One-hot-like Input given to MLP.
 Varies from technique to technique.
     * Number of Input neurons = Total number of tokens in the model's "vocabulary".
     * Hidden layer(s) with activations followed by an output layer.
-    * Output vector = Embedding of corresponding token.
+    * Output vector = Embedding of the corresponding token.
   * The "Embedding Space" is a very high dimensional space where similarity between <br>
     various words and their relations are stored.
 </details>